 This is the stage where many people let the campaign run its course.

-But in order for a PPC campaign to be successful, it needs to be managed, which requires a specialized knowledge and skillset.
+But in order for a PPC campaign to be successful, you need to manage it.
+This requires a specialized knowledge and skill set.

 If you want to increase your return on investment and get better results from your campaigns, it’s important to follow these fundamental steps for AdWords campaigns.

 On Adwords, you are able to segment your ads into groups.
 This process is helpful with campaign management.

 To properly organize a campaign, it’s a good idea to create an ad group for each type of product or service you are advertising.
 With that, you are able to control your campaigns and see which ones are producing better results.
 This allows you the opportunity to modify the underperforming campaigns in order to increase their likelihood of conversion.

 When setting up an AdWords campaign, you have to select your keywords.
 But, people either forget or don’t know about adding in negative keywords to their campaigns as well.

 A negative keyword is a word that relates to your keyword, but you don’t want your ad to show up when a user types it into Google.
 For example, if you have a campaign set up around the keyword “black car”, your ad could also appear for a search containing the words “white car”.
 In this case, you would need to negative the word “white” so that your ad won’t show up for that search anymore.